sarthakagrawal927/dev_learning/databases/cmu/lec-02.md

 ## Nested Queries

-Most optimier will try to rewrite using Joins.
+Most optimizer will try to rewrite using Joins.

 ALL - all rows in the inner query must satisfy the condition (Used for finding the min/max value) ANY - at least one row in the inner query must satisfy the condition